How to Choose and Use Concealer

 Types of Concealer

 There are several different types of concealer, and if you have multiple problem areas with varying degrees of discoloration, you'll likely need to use at least two of them.
 Why can't you use just one concealer?
-Generally, it's because a creamy, moisturizing concealer that works well on dark undereye circles and dry skin around the eyes is not what works best on breakouts.
+Generally, it's because a creamy, moisturizing concealer that works well on dark undereye circles and dry skin or wrinkles around the eyes is not what works best on breakouts.

-A word on fragrance in concealer: By and large, most concealers are fragrance-free.
-That's great, because fragrance-free is the best way to go for all skin types, especially in a product you intend to use around the eyes.
+A word on fragrance in concealer: By and large, most concealers are fragrance free.
+That's great, because fragrance free is the best way to go for all skin types, especially in a product you intend to use around the eyes.

-- Coverage is buildable, ranging from light to full coverage
+- Coverage is buildable, ranging from light to full

 Liquid concealer is the most versatile type of concealer because it offers buildable coverage and works for all skin types except very dry.
 This type of concealer is also easy to apply.
 For quick application use a clean finger or the wand applicator provided with just about every liquid concealer.
 If more precision is desired, use a small flat concealer brush.